Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Here’s how you do it:

-1. Login to your current Gmail account and select the gear icon in the upper right-hand corner, and select ‘Settings’.
+1. Log in to your current Gmail account and select the gear icon in the upper right-hand corner, and select ‘See all settings’.

 2. Find the ‘Check email from other accounts:’ section and click on ‘Add an email account’.